kurtn718/-UdacityReinforcementLearning-Project2/README.md

 # Project Details

-This project uses the Unity Reacher [click here]https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher environment to train an agent that has a double-jointed.
+This project uses the [Unity Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment to train an agent that has a double-jointed arm.

 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 The goal of the agent is to maintain the goal position for as long as possible.